Finite $2$-groups with exactly three automorphism orbits: Excluding insolvable data in Theorem

-\begin{proof} The \enquote{In particular} follows from the fact that for every nonabelian $3$-orbit $2$-group $G$, the induced action of $\Aut(G)$ on the Frattini quotient $G/\Phi(G)$ has kernel $\Aut_c(G)$, a $2$-group (see Proposition \ref{4presProp}(5) and use that $\Phi(G)=\zeta G$ here).
-We can thus focus on proving the main statement.
-Assume, for a contradiction, that such a datum exists.
+\begin{proof} Assume, for a contradiction, that such a datum exists.
 We give a detailed argument for the case $A\unrhd\SL_a(2^b)$ and then explain how basically the same argument can also be applied in the other two cases.